apple/swift-log/proposals/xxxx-metadata-providers.md

 ### Error-prone and repetetive

-It's easy to forget passing this metadata to _all_ log statements, resulting in an inconsistent debugging experience leading to log statements, resulting in log statements which cannot be found using correlation IDs.
+It's easy to forget passing this metadata to _all_ log statements, resulting in an inconsistent debugging experience as these log statements cannot be found using correlation IDs.

 The repetetiveness and verboseness of logging multiple metadata in-line quickly becomes annoying and vastly decreases the signal-to-noise ratio of Swift code trying to be a good citizen and making use of log correlation techniques such as distributed tracing.